adanalvarez/AWS-Attack-Scenarios/CloudFront-Scenario2/README.md

 From this point on, all user requests routed through CloudFront will also be sent to the specified `MALICIOUS_IP`.

+## Understanding the Attack

+The modified Lambda function now acts as a data exfiltration point.
+Every request processed by this function sends a copy of the event data to an external server (`MALICIOUS_IP`).

 ## Cleanup

 To avoid incurring additional charges, ensure you destroy the Terraform-managed resources once done: